Animexx/ChibiPaint-Animexx-Edition/readme.txt

   postUrl - url that will be used to post the resulting files (see below for more details) exitUrl - after sending the oekaki the user will be redirected to that url exitUrlTarget - optional target to allow different frames configuration

+  language - the language of the GUI.
+Currently only "en" (english; default) and "de" (german) are supported

   loadImage - an image (png format) that will be loaded in the applet to be edited loadChibiFile - a chibifile format (.chi) multi-layer image that will be loaded in the applet to be edited